AlgoMaster Logo

 Intuition

-The simplest approach: just walk through the sorted array from left to right.
-The first character you find that's strictly greater than the target is your answer.
-Since the array is already sorted in non-decreasing order, the first one you hit will naturally be the smallest such character.
+Walk through the array from left to right and return the first character that is strictly greater than the target.
+Because the array is sorted in non-decreasing order, the first such character encountered is also the smallest one that qualifies.

-If you make it through the entire array without finding anything greater, that means the target is greater than or equal to every letter.
-In that case, the problem says to wrap around and return the first letter.
+If the loop reaches the end without finding any greater character, the target is greater than or equal to every letter.
+The problem then asks us to wrap around and return the first letter.

 Algorithm